 Touring by kayak gives you an intimate view of the stunning, dramatic Dalmatian coastline and its many islands!
 During our recent visit to beautiful Dubrovnik we booked a kayak tour with Adriatic Kayak Tours in order to escape the crowds in the city and explore the gorgeous nearby Elafiti Islands.
 We had an incredible day exploring Lopud and Sipan Islands by kayak which allowed us to see a great deal in a single day!
 In addition to our amazing sea kayaking experience we also visited a beautiful cave, a charming fisherman village, hiked on Sipan island, swam in the crystal clear waters and had a delicious, authentic lunch with a wonderful local family.
 It was an unbeatable day and an incredible way to experience beautiful Croatia.

-Our tour group met at the ferry terminal in Dubrovnik's Gruz Harbour where we caught an hour long ferry to Lopus Island.
+Our tour group met at the ferry terminal in Dubrovnik’s Gruz Harbour (we were staying within walking distance at the lovely Berkeley Hotel) where we caught an hour long ferry to Lopud Island.
 The ferry ride was really scenic and beautiful, as is the whole day so make sure you bring your waterproof camera along on the trip!
 In Dubrovnik we met our friendly group which consisted of our fantastic guide Mario, a Scottish couple and a Australian/Swedish couple.
 Everyone was really friendly and excited and so we knew we were in for a fun day with our great group!

 Mario gave the group a few options for lunch which included an a la carte restaurant or a small, authentic family restaurant on the island and everyone unanimously voted on the second option!
 Here we were spoiled with an incredible six course meal of fresh bread with olive oil, cheese & ham, soup, mussels, a main course of either fish, chicken or pork and a delicious dessert of small donut-like balls!
 Our meal was only 150 kuna each and also included wine and water, it was incredible!
 Everything we were served at lunch was either grown, caught or produced by the family and they even entertained us with some traditional music.
 It was a really delicious, authentic and incredible lunch where we were able to interact with this lovely local family as well as get to know our wonderful kayaking group over a few glasses of local wine!